Research Programs

 Funding:

-Research Mission Law and Justice
+Law and Justice Research Project

 Related publications:

-- Solini L., Yeghicheyan J., Ferez S., 2019, Prisons.
-Uses and Appropriations of Prison Spaces, Editions de la Sorbonne, "Locus Solus," [http://www.editions-sorbonne.fr/fr/livre/?GCOI=28405100042770]
+- Solini L., Yeghicheyan J., Ferez S., 2019, Prisons: Uses and Appropriations of Prison Spaces, Editions de la Sorbonne, “Locus Solus,” [http://www.editions-sorbonne.fr/fr/livre/?GCOI=28405100042770]

-- Jaspart A., Solini L., 2016, "Promenade."
-From the study of a minor neighborhood through its courtyard, Champ Pénal/Penal field, Vol. XIII, [http://champpenal.revues.org/9431]
+- Jaspart, A., and Solini, L., 2016, “Promenade.”
+From a Study of a Juvenile Detention Center Through Its Courtyard, Champ Pénal/Penal Field, Vol. XIII, [http://champpenal.revues.org/9431]

-- Solini L., Scheer D., Yeghicheyan J., 2016, "A window open to the outside world"?
-Ecologies of two prison spaces, Sociology, 7, 3, 225-242, [https://sociologie.revues.org/2851]
+- Solini L., Scheer D., Yeghicheyan J., 2016, “An Open Window to the Outside”?
+Ecologies of Two Prison Environments, Sociology, 7, 3, 225–242, [https://sociologie.revues.org/2851]

-- October 5, 2016 – "Building the prison"
+- October 5, 2016 – “Building the Prison”

-- September 17 and 18, 2015 – "Prison architecture, prospects"
+- September 17 and 18, 2015 – “Prison Architecture: Future Perspectives”

-- June 26, 2014 – "Thinking about prison architecture"
+- June 26, 2014 – “Reflecting on Prison Architecture”

-- December 5, 2014 – "Comparing prison architectures"
+- December 5, 2014 – “Comparing Prison Architectures”

 paraperf